1) Enter login information to sign in

 1. Save cookies

-- Switch to the Browser mode by clickingon the top right
+- Switch to Browser mode by clicking on the top right

 - You can log in to the website just like what you do on a regular browser.

-- After login, go to the settings of the "Go to web page" action and save the cookies.
+- After login, go to the "Options" settings of the "Go to web page" action, tick "Use Cookie" and click "Use cookie from the current page".

 - Now the web page is supposed to "remember" the login and skip the login steps when the crawler is running next time.